Xiao-Houzi/ExanimaTools/project-management/agile_stories.md

 ## Agile Story Tracking Procedure (added 2025-05-26)

 - The file `agile-current.md` is used to track the single current active agile story, including its task description, progress, and completion state.
-- When a story is completed, it is cleaned to a minimal description of work dons and moved from `agile-current.md` to `agile_history.md` (with a completion date), and a note is left in `agile-current.md` for traceability.
+- When a story is completed, it is cleaned to a minimal description of work done and moved from `agile-current.md` to `agile_history.md` (with a completion date), and a note is left in `agile-current.md` for traceability.
 - `agile_stories.md` is used for backlog, future, or reference stories, and should not contain the current active story.
 - This process ensures clear tracking of the current story, preserves history, and avoids duplication.

-# (Moved to agile-current.md on 2025-05-26)
+# (No current story; see agile_history.md for completed work)

 ---